Indezine Logo

 Figure 5: PowerPoint interface with only Horizontal Ruler visible

-9. To check these preferences, access the File menu and choose Options, as shown highlighted in blue within Figure 6, below.
+9. To check these preferences, access the PowerPoint menu and choose the Preferences option, as shown in Figure 6, below.

-11. Doing so opens the PowerPoint Options dialog box, as shown in Figure 7, below.
-Make sure you choose the Advanced option within the sidebar, as shown highlighted in red within Figure 7.
-This shows the relevant options on the right side of the dialog box, as shown in Figure 7.
+11. This action opens the PowerPoint Preferences dialog box, as shown in Figure 7, below.
+Make sure you choose the View option, as shown highlighted in red within Figure 7.

 12. PowerPoint Options Dialog box